smwares/Traffic-Fatality-Prediction/README.md

 ## Future Plans

-- Get data on Canadian statistics for relevancy
+- Expand parameter optimization
+- Experiment with other modeling techniques
 - Get data beyond two years for both a larger training dataset and a testing dataset
 - Get information on ALL accidents to explore more model building options other than predicting fatalities
+- Get data on Canadian statistics for relevancy

 ## References
 <a href="https://www.kaggle.com/datasets/usdot/nhtsa-traffic-fatalities">USA Traffic Fatality Records</a> - Kaggle